HomeJourneyBook/Homes-journey-archive/Tavern/Gate.md

 ## Orbiton

-Orbiton are Gates suspended in a state of celestial stillness, existing beyond the flow of time itself.
-Their form resembles an astronaut turned inward — as though all of its mass has collapsed into itself.
-In the immediate vicinity of such Gates, distortions of space have been observed: everything appears drawn toward the center, as if pulled into a gravitational vortex.
+The Orbiton exist in a state of celestial stillness, beyond the flow of time.
+Their form resembles a traveler sealed within a shell, turned inward upon themselves — as though their entire being has collapsed into a single point.
+In the vicinity of such Gates, space itself seems to quietly bow toward the center, drawn by an invisible yet irresistible force.

 _“They do not rotate.
-They do not disappear.
-Yet they pull everything back.”_
+They do not vanish.
+Yet everything returns to them.”_

-Orbiton are Gates beyond time, suspended in heavenly immobility.
-They pulse in the rhythm of forgotten stars.
-Orbiton do not speak, yet their silence echoes across dimensions.
-Those who approach too closely feel the weight of eternity pulling them inward.
+The Orbiton are silent.
+But their silence carries weight.
+Those who approach too closely feel the burden of eternity upon their shoulders — gentle, yet inexorable.
+It is not coercion.
+It is an invitation to return to the Center.

-Orbiton act not through force, but through presence.
-Their function is a return toward the center — where time ceases to matter, and perception collapses into a single point of observation.
+Their purpose is to show the way back.
+To the place where time loses all meaning, and all separated parts become one single gaze of contemplation.

 ![Orbiton](Orbiton.png)